makerdao/dss-kiln/README.md

 ##### `yen` (Default: `1000000000000000000`, i.e WAD, or 100%)

 The amount of acceptable slippage per lot.
 By default, `yen` is set to `WAD`, which will require that a trade will only execute when the amount received is better than or the same as the average price over the past `scope` period.
 By raising this value you can seek to trade at a better than average price, or by lowering the value you can account for price impact or additional slippage.
+Warning - setting `yen` as 0 or another low value highly increases the susceptibility to oracle manipulation attacks

 ```
 // Allow up to 3% slippage over TWAP average price.